 Suppose you want to buy 5,000 shares of XYZ stock, which you think will rise soon.
-XYZ is currently trading at $24.50/$24.53.
+XYZ is currently trading at 24.50/24.53.
 You decide you like $24.53 per share and enter your order promptly.
-What you don’t realize is that there is currently a low offer volume compared to your order size.
+You don’t realize that there is currently a low offer volume compared to your order size.
 Here are the relevant offers in the order book:

 |Shares Offered||Ask Price|

-Your large order takes the first 4 offers completely and is filled by taking 950 shares of the 5th offer at $24.65.
-You expected to pay $24.53 per share, plus commissions, but your order confirmation comes back showing that you ended up paying more like $24.59 per share.
-This slippage was the result of your order size compared to the volume of offers.
+Your large order takes the first four offers completely and is filled by taking 950 shares of the 5th offer at 24.65.
+You expected to pay 24.53 per share, plus commissions, but your order confirmation shows that you ended up paying more like $24.59 per share.
+This slippage resulted from your order size compared to the volume of offers.

-This situation is directly related to the earlier point about how volume (and liquidity) effect slippage.
-Stocks and ETFs are traded after hours quite easily, but fewer people are trading during those times than during regular market hours.
-This means that you are more likely to experience the effect we saw in the example above due to the lower volume of orders that can match your request.
+This situation is directly related to the earlier point about how volume (and liquidity) affect slippage.
+Stocks and ETFs are traded after hours quite easily, but fewer people are trading during those times than regular market hours.
+This means that you are more likely to experience the effect in the example above due to the lower volume of orders that can match your request.
 We’ll see one solution for this below when we talk about order types.

-While there are many different types of traders, day traders and scalpers need to consider slippage to a much greater extent than someone who is going long with a stock or ETF because they are making more frequent trades (so the effects of slippage can compound quickly to eat into profits).
+While there are [many different types of traders/types-of-trading), day traders and scalpers need to consider slippage to a much greater extent than someone who is going long with a stock or ETF because they are making more frequent trades (so the effects of slippage can compound quickly to eat into profits).
 They are often trying to profit on much smaller price changes (so a few cents of slippage takes a more substantial chunk of their profit margin).
-An investor with a longer time horizon is going to make fewer trades and wait for more significant price changes.
+An investor with a longer time horizon will make fewer trades and wait for more significant price changes.
 So a few cents per share of slippage has a much smaller impact on their profit margin.

-Now that we’ve seen the causes of slippage from multiple angles, it should be much easier to see the solutions.
+Now that we’ve seen slippage causes from multiple angles, it should be much easier to see the solutions.
 Defining a problem accurately is often the most critical step to solving it.

 First, don’t submit market orders by calling your broker.
-Not only is it usually more expensive to fulfill an order via phone call, but it typically takes longer for your order to get filled.
+It is usually more expensive to fulfill an order via phone call, but it typically takes longer for your order to get filled.
 Instead, take advantage of online trading platforms that generally allow you to reduce the time delay from minutes to seconds (or even milliseconds).
-In addition, you can reduce slippage by avoiding volatile stocks and markets altogether.
-You can also limit your trading activity during planned news events such as company earnings reports or government market reports.
-For many investors, this isn’t a bad idea, but assuming you do want to trade a volatile holding, the next solution will be helpful.
+In addition, you can minimize slippage by avoiding volatile stocks and markets altogether.
+You can also limit your trading activity during planned news events like company earnings reports or government market reports.
+This isn’t a bad idea for many investors, but assuming you do want to trade a volatile holding, the following solution will be helpful.

 Second, consider using limit orders instead of market orders.
 A limit order allows you to set a specific price as a condition on the order’s fulfillment.
 If your pricing condition isn’t met, then the order doesn’t get processed.
 This is one way to manage slippage even in volatile conditions.

-The only problem with this solution, and it can be significant in certain situations, is that you run the risk of your trigger price never getting hit - and your order never being filled at all.
+The only problem with this solution, which can be significant in certain situations, is that you run the risk of your trigger price never getting hit – and your order never being filled.
 In certain circumstances where the price is trending up or down, you could get stuck having to enter your order at a much worse price later on.
 In that case, you would have been better off using a market order, accepting some slippage, and being sure your order would be filled.
-There is debate in the investing community about how effective limit orders are in dealing with volatile securities as well.
+There is debate in the investing community about how effective limit orders are in dealing with volatile securities.
 You’re probably best not trying to game volatility with limit orders.

 You can reduce slippage due to order size by avoiding securities with low daily volume.
-The more people there are actively trading a security, the less you have to worry about your order size.
+The more people there are actively trading a security, the less you worry about your order size.

-We have now defined slippage and considered its various causes, as well as how to minimize it.
+We have now defined slippage and considered its various causes and how to minimize it.
 We’ve also seen that there are trade-offs to consider when avoiding slippage.
 Seasoned investors recognize that some slippage is just a fact of life, and they manage it only if that serves their ultimate purpose.